grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Can you ping a full proxy VIP when the pool is down?
 Articulate findings.
 - What happens with the SSH VIP when you get load balanced to the second node?
 Why?
 - Why is it important to have the GET defined in a HTTP monitor?
 - Look at the BIG-IP connection table.
-Articulate what you find (#tmsh show sys connection)
+Articulate what you see (#tmsh show sys connection)

 <br/>